ejuhjav/symfony-docs/components/workflow.rst

 on a blog post depending on what *place* (state) it is in.
 This will keep your domain logic in one place and not spread all over your application.

+Transitions can have *weight* defined that define how many time the transition is expected to be applied in the workflow.
+This option is available only for generic workflows using multiple states.

+.. versionadded:: 7.4

+    The support for ``weight`` option was introduced in Symfony 7.4.

 Usage
 -----